- Air Crash Sites

 Below; Google map showing location of the building and the spot identified by Dobinson as the Accrington decoy.

 Below; My plan of the control building at Accrington which still remains on the moors.
-This is typical of the layout of Starfish control buildings.
+This is typical of the layout of decoy site control buildings.

 Below; Entrance to the Accrington control building